 Eventually Larry decided to retire from the textiles industry altogether, so he decided to sell Hampshire Textiles.
 Because of the existing relationship and over 30 years of experience he had working with Georgia Stage, he ultimately decided to sell the company to them in 2018.
 Larry cared first and foremost about the product (he recently called it “his baby”) and customers, and knew that both would be in good hands with Georgia Stage.

-What is the difference between 12 oz Antron Fleece and 13.75 oz Nylafleece™?
+What is the difference between 12 oz “Antron” Fleece and 13.75 oz Nylafleece®?

-13.75 oz Nylafleece™ is the newer nylon puppet fleece product described above and by all accounts, it maintains nearly every quality of the “original” Antron Fleece with the exception of having a little less luster than its predecessor.
-Our customers and resellers are quite pleased with it and many still refer to it as “Antron Fleece.”
+13.75 oz Nylafleece® is the latest iteration of nylon puppet fleece (there have been many over time as fibers come in and out of availability) described above and by all accounts, it maintains nearly every quality of the “original” “Antron” Fleece with the exception of having a little less luster than its predecessor.
+Our customers and resellers are quite pleased with it and many still refer to it as “Antron” Fleece.

 In terms of what’s available to the puppet building community and labeled as “nylon puppet fleece”, yes.
 The names are used interchangeably.
-Whether you purchase it from us or another reseller, Georgia Stage is the manufacturer.
+Whether you purchase it directly from us or another reseller, it’s the same stuff.

-Is 13.75 oz Nylafleece™ nylon puppet fleece available in colors?
+Is 13.75 oz Nylafleece® nylon puppet fleece available in colors?

-Can I buy “Antron” or Nylafleece™ nylon puppet fleece anywhere else?
+Can I buy “Antron” or Nylafleece® nylon puppet fleece anywhere else?

 Sure.
-But we’re the ones who manufacture it.
-We have a few customers who resell our product but if you buy it directly from us, you’re going to save some money you can use for foam.
+We have a few resellers in the United States and U.K. but if you buy it directly from us, you’re going to save some money you can use for foam.
 And eyeballs.

-Are there any substitutes for “Antron” or Nylafleece™ nylon puppet fleece?
+Are there any substitutes for “Antron” or Nylafleece® nylon puppet fleece?

-Will “Antron” or Nylafleece™ nylon puppet fleece fade in the sun?
+Will “Antron” or Nylafleece® nylon puppet fleece fade in the sun?

 Sure.
 Eventually.
 Most fabrics will fade when exposed to direct sunlight for long periods of time.
 Unless you’re building puppets that will need to perform for days straight in direct sunlight, we don’t think you should be concerned.
 This has never been an issue for any of our puppet or mascot building customers since the birth of nylon puppet fleece.